 Script: (Robert Frist) (see "Business -- Competition"): The market for the provision of online training and continuing education to the healthcare industry is new and rapidly evolving.
-We face competitive pressures from numerous actual and potential competitors, including: Other online training and continuing education providers, Web sites targeting medical professionals that currently offer or may develop their own continuing education providers; academic medical publishers and continuing education providers; academic medical centers; software developers that bundle their training systems with industry training content; professional membership organizations; companies that market general-purpose computer-managed instruction systems into the healthcare industry.
+We face competitive pressures from numerous actual and potential competitors, including: Other online training and continuing education providers, Web sites targeting medical professionals that currently offer or may develop their own continuing education content in the future; traditional medical publishers and continuing education providers; academic medical centers; software developers that bundle their training systems with industry training content; professional membership organizations; companies that market general-purpose computer-managed instruction systems into the healthcare industry; and, interactive media development companies focused on the healthcare industry.